-The Triple Flag royalty agreement entitles Triple Flag, through its subsidiary TF R&S Canada Ltd., a 2.5per-cent NSR royalty paid using the net smelter returns, received by Clean Air Metals from the sale of all mineral products for the life of the collective Thunder Bay North project and within an agreed area of interest.
-The Company has also been granted the right by Triple Flag to buy down up to 40 per cent of the NSR royalty and to reduce the NSR percentage to 1.5 per cent on at any time on or before three years following the effective date of the Triple Flag royalty agreement, for \$10.5-million, assuming the closing of both tranche 1 and tranche 2 payments.
+The Triple Flag royalty agreement entitles Triple Flag, through its subsidiary TF R&S Canada Ltd., a 2.5-per-cent NSR royalty paid using the net smelter returns, received by Clean Air Metals from the sale of all mineral products for the life of the collective Thunder Bay North project and within an agreed area of interest.
+The Company has also been granted the right by Triple Flag to buy down up to 40 per cent of the NSR royalty and to reduce the NSR percentage to 1.5 per cent on at any time on or before three years following the effective date of the Triple Flag royalty agreement, for \$10.5-million.